AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/apps-and-their-modules/openai-chatgpt-modules.md

 author: Becky
 feature: Workfront Fusion
 ---
-# [!DNL OpenAI (ChatGPT)] modules
+# [!DNL OpenAI (ChatGPT & DALL-E)] modules

-In an [!DNL Adobe Workfront Fusion] scenario, you can automate workflows that use [!DNL OpenAI (ChatGPT)], as well as connect it to multiple third-party applications and services.
+In an [!DNL Adobe Workfront Fusion] scenario, you can automate workflows that use [!DNL OpenAI (ChatGPT & DALL-E)], as well as connect it to multiple third-party applications and services.

 If you need instructions on creating a scenario, see [Create a scenario in [!DNL Adobe Workfront Fusion]](../../workfront-fusion/scenarios/create-a-scenario.md).